 If you're graduating from school or making a career change and looking to get into marketing, it can feel tough to actually get started.
 It's one of those "you need experience to get the job, but you have no experience" conundrums.

-Well, that's where this SlideShare comes in.
-Inbound.org's Ed Fry gives real, actionable tips to help you get your foot in the door at your next marketing gig.
+Well, that's where this presentation comes in.
+Hull growth marketer Ed Fry -- once employee #1 at Inbound.org -- gives real, actionable tips to help you get your foot in the door at your next marketing gig.

 24) "Search for Meaning in B2B Marketing," Velocity Partners